Mike Lucci

-Michael Gene Lucci (December 29, 1939 – October 26, 2021) was an American professional football linebacker who played for 12 seasons in the National Football League (NFL).
+Michael Gene Lucci (December 29, 1939 – October 26, 2021) was an American professional football player who was a linebacker for 12 seasons in the National Football League (NFL).
 He played for the Cleveland Browns for three seasons from 1962 to 1964 and nine seasons with the Detroit Lions from 1965 to 1973.
-Lucci played college football at Pittsburgh before transferring to Tennessee.
+Lucci played college football for the Pittsburgh Panthers before transferring to the Tennessee Volunteers.

 Early life and college

 Lucci was born into an Italian-American family on December 29, 1939, in Ambridge, Pennsylvania, near the steel mills of western Pennsylvania.
 He only played football for the first time as a high school senior, at tackle.

 Lucci earned a football scholarship to the University of Pittsburgh, and later transferred for his final three years to the University of Tennessee.
 Lucci played center and linebacker at Tennessee.
 Over two consecutive seasons, he ran back interceptions for touchdowns against the University of North Carolina.

 He was named an All-American in 1961, and played in the College All-Star Game against the Green Bay Packers.
 He also played in the Senior Bowl in January of 1962.
 He was named to the Southeastern Conference (SEC) All-Star Team in 1960 and 1961, being named first-team All-SEC by the Associated Press (AP) at center in 1961.
 Lucci received honorable mention on both the 1961 United Press International (UPI) All-America Team and 1961 AP All-American Team.
 He was also elected team captain in 1961.